yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

 - Throttle YCQL calls when soft memory limit is reached.
 Two new flags, `throttle_cql_calls_on_soft_memory_limit` and `throttle_cql_calls_policy` can be used to control it. [#4973](https://github.com/yugabyte/yugabyte-db/issues/4973)
 - Implements a password cache to allow connections to be created more quickly from recently used accounts.
 Helps reduce high CPU usage when using YCQL authorization. [#4596](https://github.com/yugabyte/yugabyte-db/issues/4596)

-### Other notable changes

-- Implement YCQL call throttling when soft memory limit is reached.
-Two new flags available to manage throttling: `throttle_cql_calls_on_soft_memory_limit` and `throttle_cql_calls_policy` [#4973](https://github.com/yugabyte/yugabyte-db/issues/4973)
-- Fix "column doesn't exist" error when an index is created on a column which is a prefix of another column. [#4881](https://github.com/yugabyte/yugabyte-db/issues/4881)
+- Fix `column doesn't exist` error when an index is created on a column which is a prefix of another column. [#4881](https://github.com/yugabyte/yugabyte-db/issues/4881)
 - Fix crashes when using ORDER BY for non-existent column with index scan. [#4908](https://github.com/yugabyte/yugabyte-db/issues/4908)

 ## System improvements